Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Have your team interview the potential candidate to gauge team compatibility.

-What skills and qualities should you look for in a software developer?
+What skills and qualities should you prioritize when looking for the right software developer?

 You may need some or all of the following skills depending on your project: